Alaska Native Education News

-On February 8th, 2017 the ANE program celebrated Elizabeth Peratrovich Day and also had the ANE grant goals discussion at Tanana Middle School.
-The celebration consisted of a potluck style dinner, door prizes, Native singing and dancing from Inu-Yupiaq, a presentation from UAF students, and a discussion about the ANE grant goals led by our Parent Advisory Committee (PAC).
-The night started off with a welcome from our ANE Director, Yatibaey Evans and an invocation from Rev. Bella Savino in her Native language of Gwich’in.
+On February 8th, 2018 the ANE program celebrated Elizabeth Peratrovich Day and also had the ANE grant goals discussion at Ryan Middle School.
+The celebration consisted of a potluck style dinner, door prizes, Native singing and dancing from Inu-Yupiaq and a discussion about the ANE grant goals led by our Parent Advisory Committee (PAC).
+The night started off with a welcome from our ANE Director, Yatibaey Evans.

 The night went on to our grant goals discussion led by our Parent Advisory Committee.
 The committee discussed the importance of our program and had an open discussion with the parents to discuss how we can better serve the Alaska Native & American Indian students in our district.
 During the discussion we had members from the Fairbanks Native Association board show their support of ANE.

-The Fairbanks Native Heritage Celebration also announced the 2016 Literacy Challenge Winners at its event.
+The Fairbanks Native Heritage Celebration also announced the 2017 Literacy Challenge Winners at its event.
 Twenty-two winners were recognized and received prizes for their projects.
 The grade categories were K-1st.
 2nd-3rd, 4th-6th, and 7th-12th.
-There were over four hundred submissions for the 2016 Literacy Challenge.
+There were over three hundred fifty submissions for the 2017 Literacy Challenge.
 We congratulate each student who submitted their projects!
 We are happy that now many students have a deeper knowledge of Native Leaders and Elders.

 The Native Heritage Celebrations are an annual event in North Pole and Fairbanks.
 We enjoy all of our ANE students, families, and staff coming together for a night of celebrating Native culture & student success.
 We would like to thank our spectacular sponsors who donated the door prizes and winning prizes for the Literacy Challenge and also our volunteer cooks who made the potlucks a success.
 If you would like to volunteer or have suggestions for future events, please contact the ANE secretary.